try-horus/horus-compose/README.md

 - **Metrics summarize** your system's behavior
 - Helps **identify potential problems** by navigating from metrics to traces
-- **Understand a trace** by visualizing it through its span parts and their information
+- **Understand a trace** by visualizing it through its span segments and their information

 ## Prerequisites